be Conservative, when Jesus Christ was so Revolutionary ? |

 were righteous and regarded others with contempt:

-How refreshing it will be on the day when God makes his preferences known, if he chooses those on the left to be with him in paradise, rather than those on the right!
-Far from displaying the judgmentalism of Christian Conservatives, who are forever looking for people other than themselves to condemn for any number of sins, real or imagined, Jesus was slow to condemn himself, and exemplified liberalism instead: "Do not judge, and you will not be judged; do not condemn, and you will not be condemned.
+And how similar the lowly "tax collector" is to so many "liberals", who may not be saints, but don't claim to be either.
+Far from displaying the judgmentalism of Christian Conservatives, who are forever looking for people other than themselves to condemn for any number of sins, real or imagined, Jesus was slow to condemn himself, and exemplified liberalism instead: ![]() "Do not judge, and you will not be judged; do not condemn, and you will not be condemned.
 Forgive, and you will be forgiven; give, and it will be given to you.
 A good measure, pressed down, shaken together, running over, will be put into your lap; for the measure you give will be the measure you get back."

 'I want my share of your estate now, instead of waiting